-By March, Toward the start of the month, many crowds are as yet in the Ndutu area of the Ngorongoro Conservation Area and the southern Serengeti plains, and however January and February are in fact the calving season months, it frequently proceeds with well into March.
-Even if calving season is generally finished, the chances are the herds will wait in the supplement rich grasses of the southern plains.
+Toward the start of the month, many crowds are as yet in the Ndutu area of the Ngorongoro Conservation Area and the southern Serengeti plains, and however January and February are in fact the calving season months, it frequently proceeds with well into March.
+Even if calving season is generally finished, the chances are the herds will wait in the supplement-rich grasses of the southern plains.

-By May-June, the Serengeti’s wildebeest all appear to be moving north, migrating to look for crisp fresh grazing and water.
-The area around Moru Kopjes and west of Seronera is then chaotic with a progression of moving columns, frequently containing a huge number of animals – joined by thousands of zebra, and a dispersing of Thomson’s and Grant’s gazelles.
+By May-June, The Serengeti wildebeest migration all appear to be moving north, migrating to look for crisp fresh grazing and water.
+The area around Moru Kopjes and west of Seronera is then chaotic with a progression of moving columns, frequently containing a huge number of animals — joined by thousands of zebra, and a dispersing of Thomson’s and Grant’s gazelles.

 A portion of the migration at that point head due north of Seronera, however, most are typically further west.
 Around June the wildebeest migration is regularly ended on the south side of the Grumeti River, which has a few channels that block or moderate their movement north.
 The wildebeest at that point assemble there, in the Western Corridor, frequently developing to a high thickness prior to the intersection of the river.
 The waterway here is ordinarily a progression of pools and channels, however, it’s not persistent — thus while they generally speak to a yearly dining experience for the Grumeti River’s huge crocodiles, these aren’t normally very as tremendous as the intersections of the Mara River, further north.
 These are not where those famous huge river crossings happen though, which happens later on when the herds have reached the north of the park, and ultimately the Mara Rive